patfobrien/Duo-PSModule/README.md

 ```

-The commands implimented are listed below, if you have a specific use case ask away i'll post an example.
-If you are handy with powershell feel free to impliment additional functionality and send a PR.
+  If you are handy with powershell feel free to implement additional functionality and send a PR.

 #### NOTE in most cases the Create* functions also serve to Modify if the object identifier of an existing object is provided

+#### NOTE I have not had time to debug some of these.
+They will report an error if you do not state a -dorg parameter.

 #### Current Commands
+- duoGetUnixTS
 - duoAssocUserToGroup
 - duoAssocUserToPhone
 - duoAssocUserToToken